 - Co-workers — they work with intelligent, creative, like-minded people who they can learn from

 Listed in order of most popular reason at the top, a huge 61% of Developers said that for them, the balance between work and home life or leisure time was what contributed most to their overall job satisfaction, with job flexibility coming close behind with 52% of those surveyed noting this as a key factor.
-This flexibility and relaxed company culture seems to be a defining factor when it comes to tech companies, whose model is based on the likes of Google, Facebook and LinkedIn, who offer amazing opportunities and perks such as 20% time for innovation projects, medical insurance, gym membership, free food and drink and travel opportunities, amongst other things.
+This flexibility and relaxed company culture seems to be a defining factor when it comes to tech companies.
+This model follows examples like Google, Facebook and LinkedIn.
+These companies offer amazing opportunities and perks such as 20% time for innovation projects, medical insurance, gym membership, free food and drink and travel opportunities, amongst other things.

 In conclusion, what IT and technology companies need is a company culture that supports and stimulates innovation.
 Working in such a fast pace, ever-evolving sector, they have no choice if they want to survive.
 For this, they need talented, well trained Developers and Analysts to help them realise their goals for expansion.
 How to attract such a profile?
-Offer a package that will assist them in their professional development (constant training, interesting work and colleagues) and compensate them with a decent salary and a flexible work schedule — 9–5s, clocking in and out and fixed desks are not conducive to an innovative environment or a satisfied workforce.
+Offer a package that will assist them in their professional development (constant training, interesting work and colleagues).
+Also, compensate them with a decent salary and a flexible work schedule — 9–5s.
+Clocking in and out and fixed desks are not conducive to an innovative environment or a satisfied workforce.